rnditdev/openpipes.org/doc/Readme.md

 ![Diagram, schematic Description automatically generated](images/image28.png)

-Figure 11: Schematic capture of the double array button board.]{.c39 .c35}
+Figure 11: Schematic capture of the double array button board.]

 ![A picture containing text, electronics Description automatically generated](images/image4.png)

 Figure 12: PCB layout of the double array button board.

-#

-#RGB Thumb Button Boards
+## RGB Thumb Button Boards

 ![](images/image5.jpg)

 This board has the multiplexer IC 74HC4067 that passes the state of the